 But before you fill the centre roses with Nutella, give them a generous dusting of powdered sugar!

-You can either spoon the Nutella in or use a piping bag to fill in the centres.
+You can spoon the Nutella in or use a piping bag to fill the centres.

 Finish the tops by pressing down a roasted hazelnut over the Nutella.